 Novel human immunodeficiencies manifest by susceptibility to EBV and EBV-associated malignancy

 Rare primary immunodeficiencies highlight mechanisms that control EBV and result in markedly elevated EBV loads, hematological disorders and B-cell cancers.
 We are using immunologic and whole exome approaches to identify and characterize novel primary human immunodeficiency diseases that result in the inability to control EBV infection and EBV-driven cancers.
+We are also investigating the X-linked lymphoproliferative disease 2 syndrome to characterize key aspects of the disease, including why these individuals have high EBV viral loads but do not get EBV-associated lymphomas.

 SARS-CoV-2 host/pathogen interactions